palera1n/palera1n/README.md

 iOS 15.0-15.4.1 checkm8 "jailbreak"

 # What does this do?
-It boots the device with AMFI patches, and installs Pogo by Amy.
+It boots the device with AMFI patches, and installs Pogo by Amy to the Tips app.

 # How to use
 1. Install libimobiledevice